 Sec.
 1114.
-Annual reports: number of copies for Con-
+Annual reports: number of copies for Congress.

-gress.

 1115.
-Annual reports: time of delivery by Public

-Printer to Congress.
+Annual reports: time of delivery by Public Printer to Congress.
 1116.
-Annual reports: limitation on number of cop-

-ies printed; reports of bureau chiefs.
+Annual reports: limitation on number of copies printed; reports of bureau chiefs.
 1117.
-Annual reports: discontinuance of printing of

-annual or special reports to keep within ap-
+Annual reports: discontinuance of printing of annual or special reports to keep within appropriations.

-propriations.

 1118.
+Documents beyond scope of ordinary departof courts.

 Documents beyond scope of ordinary departmental business.
+Government publications as public property.

 1119.
-Government publications as public property.
-1120.
-Blanks and letterheads for judges and officers of courts.
+Government publications as public property.1120.
+Blanks and letterheads for judges and officers

 1121.
 Paper and envelopes for Government agencies in the District of Columbia.

 1122.
-Supplies for Government establishments.
+Supplies for Government establishments.1123.

-1123.
 Binding materials; bookbinding for libraries.